launchdarkly/hello-bootstrap-rails/README.md

 - app/controllers/hello_world_controller.rb
 - config/puma.rb

-Rails created the rest of the files and are unmodified.
+Rails created the rest of the files and they are unmodified.

 Below, you'll find the build procedure.
-For more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/) or the [Ruby reference guide](https://docs.launchdarkly.com/sdk/server-side/ruby).
+To learn more about the Ruby SDK, read the [Ruby SDK reference](https://docs.launchdarkly.com/sdk/server-side/ruby).

 ## Build instructions

-Make sure you have [Node.js](http://nodejs.org/) installed.
+Make sure you have Ruby installed.
 Then, clone the repository, set the `LD_SDK_KEY` and `LD_CLIENTSIDE_ID` environment variables, and start your local server.
 Here's how:

 ```sh
 $ git clone git@github.com:launchdarkly/hello-bootstrap-rails.git # or clone your own fork